-- (e) Pledged as collateral for loans Investment property has been pledged as collateral for loans as detailed in Note 27. - (f) Investment properties held-for-sale
+- (e) Pledged as collateral for loans Investment property has been pledged as collateral for loans as detailed in Note 26. - (f) Investment properties held-for-sale

-At year end, properties with a carrying value of \$1,988,000 were transferred to investment properties heldfor-sale based on management's decision to dispose of these units.
-Management believes that sale of the units will be realised within the next 12 months.
+At year end, property with a carrying value of \$3,500,000 (2021: \$1,988,000) was transferred to investment properties held-for-sale based on management's decision to dispose of the property.
+Management believes that sale of the property will be realised within the next 12 months.